trofi/trofi.github.io.gen/posts/288-DNS-over-TLS.md

 On top of that `systemd-resolved` did not keep a `TCP` connection to `DoT` servers.
 As a result each (even successful) resolve takes a while due to a 3-way `TCP` (and `TLS`?) handshake.
-This adds about 10ms to each uncached query.
+This adds about `10ms` to each (uncached) query.

 I wanted a bit more flexibility where my `DNS` requests go.
-Thus I switched over to a familiar `unbound` package. `unbound` does keep `TCP` connections to `DoT` servers (which makes even uncached `DNS` requests under 10ms).
-Debugging story is also more straightforward: specifying `verbosity: ...` parameter in the config is enough to see what is being resolved and how forwards happen.
+Thus, I switched over to a familiar `unbound` package. `unbound` does keep `TCP` connections to `DoT` servers (which makes even uncached `DNS` requests under `10ms`).
+Debugging story is also more straightforward: specifying `verbosity: ...` parameter in the config is enough to see what is being resolved and how the forwards happen.

 On `NixOS` the naive switch to `unbound` is a few lines of service
 setup: